CoraCote/VC-Mapper/README.md

 1. **Open your web browser** and navigate to `http://localhost:8501`
 2. **Configure settings** in the sidebar:
-   - Select your target county
+   - Select your target city
    - Set growth rate and projection years
    - Choose data source (FDOT API or manual entry)
 3. **Test FDOT API** (optional): Click "Test FDOT API" to verify connection